Violet Rollergirl’s cryptocurrency primer for providers

 Some of the above, like the way cryptocurrency makes counterfeits impossible (cryptographers would say, “mathematically infeasible”) is made possible regardless of which cryptocurrency you use.
 Bitcoin is the famous cryptocurrency, and it’s had this counterfeit-proof characteristic since its inception.
 But some of the other things I talk about above are only possible if you strictly limit yourself to certain cryptocurrency technologies that are broadly classified as privacy coins.

-There are a lot of privacy coins out there, but the only two that I’m going to talk about are the two most reputable and proven ones, the ones I prefer to accept: Zcash and Monero.
+There are a lot of privacy coins out there, but the only two that I’m going to talk about in detail are the two most reputable and proven ones, the ones I trust to keep my transactions private: Zcash and Monero.

 Zcash in a nutshell